State Record Fish

 1. To qualify, the applicant’s fish must:

-• be captured by legal methods from Missouri waters,
+• be captured by legal methods from Missouri waters, by the holder of a valid permit or proof of exemption.

 • be a species included on the Missouri State Record Fish list.